lj-ditrapani/init/README.md

 Updated for Ubuntu 16.04.

 Installs my favorite packages and configures everything the way I like it.
+This is for a graphical workstation.
+See the [README-server.md](README-server.md) for a server version.

     wget -O - https://goo.gl/iy4GXV | bash